SatyKrish/discovery/discovery-ui/README.md

 ## Getting Started

-Set the following environment variables to enable Azure AD login:
+During development (`npm run dev`) the chat is available without authentication.
+Azure AD login is enabled only in production builds (`npm start`), where the following environment variables must be provided:

 ```bash
 AZURE_AD_CLIENT_ID="..."